 Why does this recipe work?

 - It has a simple list of ingredients, and they are all usually found in your pantry.
+With a short list of ingredients that are likely already in your pantry, there's no need for special prep or a trip to the store.

 How do you make Ricotta Cheese Peda?

 I used the store-bought Ricotta cheese for this recipe.
-You could also try making the Ricotta cheese from scratch at home but I have not tried that.
-We also need the sweetened condensed milk and milk powder that is easily available.
-A little cardamom powder is added to enhance the taste.
-Most of these items are usually found in your pantry.
+You could also try making the Ricotta cheese from scratch at home, but I have not tried that.

-To prepare we first mix the Ricotta cheese and condensed milk in a bowl and transfer it into a pan.
-Stir the mixture continuously for about 20 minutes, till it leaves the sides.
-Next, add milk powder.
-I used the milk mawa powder you get in the Indian grocery store.
+Steps 1 -4) To prepare, we first mix the Ricotta cheese and condensed milk in a bowl and transfer it to a pan.
+Heat the pan and stir the mixture continuously for about 20 minutes, till it leaves the sides.

-Keep stirring until it is well combined.
-Finally, it forms a dough-like consistency.
-Cardamom powder is added at this point.
-The flame is switched off.
-Once cooled for about 10 to 15 minutes, make the pedas by taking a small scoop of the mixture, and making small round balls with your palms.
+Step7-8) Once cooled for about 10 to 15 minutes, make the pedas by taking a small scoop of the mixture and making small, round balls with your palms.

-First press it and then roll it between both palms.
-You can use a little ghee while rolling and shaping the pedas to get smooth round shapes.
+First, press it and then roll it between both palms.
+You can use a little ghee while rolling and shaping the pedas to get smooth, round shapes.

 Tips to make the ricotta cheese peda

-- Stir continuously and cook on medium or low flame and take care not to burn the mixture
+- Stir continuously and cook on medium or low flame, and take care not to burn the mixture

 - Smear a little ghee on your palms while shaping the pedas into small balls to avoid the dough sticking onto your palms.